In this guide, we’ll answer the question, “what is SEO?”

 - SEO experts

 - important site architecture factors

 - ranking factors

 - SEO best practices

 SEO (Search Engine Optimization) Summary

-I hope you enjoyed this guide on what is SEO and the various aspects behind what does SEO mean.
+I hope you enjoyed this guide on what is SEO and how it works and the various aspects behind what does SEO mean.

-As you discovered, the definition of what is search engine optimization includes six key areas: on-page SEO, off-page SEO, technical SEO, content SEO, local SEO, and mobile SEO.
+As you discovered, understanding SEO goes beyond the basic search engine optimization definition and includes six different types of SEO: on-page SEO, off-page SEO, technical SEO, content SEO, local SEO, and mobile SEO.

-Also, SEO is a complex process that works to rank pages in the correct order in the search engine for specific queries.
+Another part of SEO explained is that it’s a complex process that works to rank pages in the correct order in the search engine for specific queries.
 And several algorithms process on-site and off-site information to come up with the best order of those search results.